JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

 Since we don't have such a small dataset in real world, we calculated the price of these tools according to 1M clinical notes.

-- *Open AI Pricing:* We created a prompt to achieve better results, which costs $3.476 for the 79 documents.
-This means that for processing **1 million notes, the estimated cost would be $44,000**.
+- *Open AI Pricing:* We created a prompt to achieve better results, which costs $3.476 on GPT-4 Turbo and $1.738 GPT-4o model for the 79 documents.
+This means that for processing **1 million notes, the estimated cost would be $44,000 for the GPT-4 Turbo model** and **$22,000 for the GPT-4o model**.

 - *Amazon Comprehend Medical Pricing:* According to the price calculator, obtaining RxNorm predictions for **1M documents, with an average of 9,700 characters per document, costs $24,250**.

 - *Healthcare NLP Pricing:* When using John Snow Labs-Healthcare NLP Prepaid product on an *EC2-32 CPU (c6a.8xlarge at $1,2 per hour) machine*, obtaining the RxNorm codes for medications (*excluding the NER stage*) from approximately 80 documents takes around 2 minutes.
 Based on this, processing **1M documents** and extracting RxNorm codes would take about 25,000 minutes (416 hours, or 18 days), **costing $500 for infrastructure** and **$4,000 for the license** (considering a 1-month license price of $7,000).
 Thus, **the total cost for Healthcare NLP is approximately $4,500**.

 ### Conclusion